ont-app/vocabulary/README.md

 "rdfs:label"
 ```

-If no metadata has been declared, the qname is rendered in angle-brackets.
+If no metadata has been declared, the qname will be rendered as the URI string in angle-brackets.

 ```clojure
 (voc/as-qname :file:%2F%2Fmy-dir%2Fexample.txt)